CrunchyData/postgres-operator/docs/content/installation/metrics/metrics-configuration.md

 ## Using RedHat Certified Containers & Custom Images

-By default, the PostgreSQL Operator Metrics installer will deploy the official Grafana and Prometheus containers that are publically available on [dockerhub](https://hub.docker.com/):
+By default, the PostgreSQL Operator Monitoring installer will deploy the official Grafana and Prometheus containers that are publically available on [dockerhub](https://hub.docker.com/):

 - https://hub.docker.com/r/grafana/grafana